 sudo apt install scapy, but if you have another version of Python, it will confuse you.
 As a result,

 python3-scapy makes sure you’re installing for Python 3.

 You can also install Scapy using Pip, but I suggest you follow this approach anyways.

 $ python3 Python 3.8.2 (default, Jul 16 2020, 14:00:26) [GCC 9.3.0] on linux Type "help", "copyright", "credits" or "license" for more information. >>> import scapy >>> scapy.__version__ '2.4.3' >>>

 Awesome, in this tutorial, you have managed to install Scapy for Python 3 on Ubuntu 20.04, this will also work on older versions of Ubuntu as well.
-I encourage you to check Scapy documentation in order to get started.
+I encourage you can to check this page for Scapy tutorials.